Heliosmaster/academy/index.md

 ![](https://imgs.xkcd.com/comics/lisp_cycles.png)

+Welcome to the Academy, where we learn to wield the weapons of a more civilized age.

+This site has two parts:

-This, for now, it just an adaptation of [Functional Programming in Clojure](https://iloveponies.github.io/) by Juhana Laurinharju and Jani Rahkola, and originally part of the CS study of the University of Helsinki.
+- **Learning the basic of Clojure**, which is a rework of [Functional Programming in Clojure](https://iloveponies.github.io/) by Juhana Laurinharju and Jani Rahkola (and how I learned the basics of the language), adapted to the state of the Clojure ecosystem in 2020.

-This series of exercises is how I learned the basics of the language, and now I will pass it on.

-## How to do this course

-There are several lessons, for a variety of basic topics of Clojure.
-Each lesson will have a little bit of an explanation, which you can find in the appropriate page and a practical part.
-The practical part can be found in the appropriate clojure file under the `src` folder.
-In these files you will need to finish the implementation of a few functions.
-In order to test your implementation, you will run a command from the terminal which is going to run some tests.
-When all tests pass, you finished the lesson!
+- **Clojure in real life**, a series of practical tips on getting started with the language.
+Consider this an opinionated list of what to do and not to do to build a real-world Clojure project.

 ## Getting started